A retention policy defines how long and under which retention type your data should be stored in a repository.

 Data removal from backup repositories with the Item-Level Retention type occurs every time the creation time or last modification time of an item in a backup file goes beyond the retention coverage.

-The following figure demonstrates three simplified backup files, each of which contains Microsoft Office 365 items per year where each item has its own last modification time.
+The following is an example that demonstrates three simplified backup files, each of which contains Microsoft Office 365 items per year where each item has its own last modification time.

 For example, your retention policy is said to be applied at 10:20 AM on September 1, 2018.
 In such a scenario, Veeam Backup for Microsoft Office 365 will remove the Item 1 from the Backup 1 repository because the Item 1 exceeds the retention period (2 years in our example) by 20 minutes.